Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/control-panel.rst

 - Fault
 - Reset

-The figure below shows an example overview of a control panel with and without MSHMI.
+The figure below shows an example overview of a control panel with and without MS HMI.

 .. _Control panel figure:
 .. figure:: /_img/control-panel/control-panel-overview.png